It has been a strange couple of weeks for Star Wars fans.

 The New Yorker is regarded as too much of a safe choice by some, while others, like Vela, continue to point to what they regard as the unadventurous nature of Episode VII.

-Not very stoked on JJ Abrams writing and directing episode IX TFA was ok but could have been a lot better— dad (@GerryAhern) September 13, 2017
+Not very stoked on JJ Abrams writing and directing episode IX TFA was ok but could have been a lot better— probably dont like you (@GerryAhern) September 13, 2017

 ‘The metric for success in a Star Wars movie cannot be box office sales,’ the petition argues.